jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 ## 🔖 Configure and manage virtual networking (25–30%)

-### Load Balancer
+### Load Balancers
+- Load balancer works at Layer 4
-- underlying VM's need to be in an availability set
+- Basic LB - underlying VM's need to be in an availability set, Standard LB - no availabilty set required
+- Standard LB requires Standard public network interface on VM

+### Application Gateway
+- Layer 7
+- Route based on URL and other attributes.

+### Point-to-Site VPN

+### Site-to-Site VPN
 ## 🔖 Monitor and back up Azure resources (10–15%)